 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.

-One woman’s journey from respiratory therapy to the law
+One lawyer’s journey from prosecution to defense